ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 __In most cases, to be eligible for a bug bounty reward, you need to exploit a vulnerability without root privileges, potentially by creating your own proof-of-concept (PoC) app with malicious behavior.__

-Find out more about my "malicious" PoC app in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk).
+Find out more about my Android penetration testing APK in my project at [ivan-sincek/malware-apk](https://github.com/ivan-sincek/malware-apk).

 Websites that you should use while writing the report: